Lincoln in Logan County, Illinois — The American Midwest (Great Lakes)

 Erected by The Lincoln Public Library Board, the Friends of the Library and the Logan County Tourism Committee.

 Location.
 40° 8.816′ N, 89° 21.654′ W. Marker is in Lincoln, Illinois, in Logan County.
-Marker is on Pekin Street north of McLean Street, on the right when traveling east.
+It is on Pekin Street north of McLean Street, on the right when traveling east.
 Marker is in front of the library.
 Touch for map.
 Marker is at or near this postal address: 725 Pekin Street, Lincoln IL 62656, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lincoln, Illinois (about 300 feet away, measured in a direct line); Logan County Circuit Court (about 500 feet away); Logan County's Civil War Dead (about 500 feet away); Robert B. Latham Home (about 500 feet away); Abraham Lincoln - Eighth Judicial District (about 600 feet away); Samuel C. Parks (about 600 feet away); Lincoln Rallies the People (about 700 feet away); The Lincoln House (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Lincoln, Illinois (about 300 feet away, measured in a direct line); Logan County Circuit Court (about 500 feet away); Logan County's Civil War Dead (about 500 feet away); Robert B. Latham Home (about 500 feet away); Abraham Lincoln - Eighth Judicial District (about 600 feet away); Samuel C. Parks (about 600 feet away); Lincoln Rallies the People (about 700 feet away); The Lincoln House (about 700 feet away).
 Touch for a list and map of all markers in Lincoln.

 More about this marker.
 While this has the same style and format as typical Illinois State Historical Society markers, this was not erected by the ISHS.